-My education degree and experience has provided me with the the critical strategies and tools needed for mindful and intentional teaching practise.
-As a musician and dance artist, I understand the value of synthesizing various approaches for interpretation, understanding, and appreciation of all Dance & Music styles.
+My education degree and forty years of teaching experience has provided me with the necessary critical strategies and tools needed for mindful and intentional explicit teaching practise.
+As a musician and dance artist, I understand the value of synthesizing various approaches for interpretation, understanding, and appreciation of all dance & music styles.
 This has prepared me for teaching the art of Flamenco from a wide variety of perspectives.

 I believe that students who are exposed to many different techniques, forms, styles and approaches find Flamenco much more understandable than classes or courses that focus only on the one form…

 … One of the fundamentals of a teacher is to recognize the inherently different learning approaches of students.
-My goal is to apply diverse methodologies in order to connect with the various students and their levels, as well as to challenge them to learn how to learn in a variety of ways.
+My goal is to apply diverse methodologies in order to connect with the various students, apply differentiation to suit their learning goals, as well as to challenge them to learn how to learn in a variety of ways.

 The greatest potential for teaching and learning occurs when both the teacher and the students engage openly to new and different methods, suiting each individual…

 … For me, there are no two students absorbing information in the exact same way.